helicarrierstudio/blockchain-ruby-gem/docs/createwallet.md

 ```
 password : str - password for the new wallet.
 At least 10 characters.
 api_code : str - API code with the create wallets permission
+url : str - URL for an instance of service-my-wallet
 priv : str - private key to add to the wallet (optional, keyword)
 label : str - label for the first address in the wallet (optional, keyword)
 email : str - email to associate with the new wallet (optional, keyword)